squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

 broken web service should be fixed instead.
 It is breaking much more of the Internet than just your proxy.

-## commBind: Cannot bind socket FD 5 to 127.0.0.1:0: (49) Can't assign requested address
+## commBind: Cannot bind socket FD 5 to 127.0.0.1:0: (49) Cannot assign requested address

 This likely means that your system does not have a loopback network device, or that device is not properly configured.
 All Unix systems